krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ## Profiled application
 {: #profiled-application }

-For a purpose of that post I've created spring boot application, so you can run following examples by your own.
+For the purpose of that post I've created a Spring Boot application, so you can run the following examples on your own.
 It's available on
 [my GitHub](https://github.com/krzysztofslusarski/async-profiler-demos){:target="_blank"}.
 To build the application do the following: